Annalena Baerbock: Beginnings

-Member of the German Bundestag: 2013–present
+Member of the German Bundestag: 2013–2025

 In 2009, Baerbock unsuccessfully ran for a place on her party's electoral list for the federal elections.
 In 2013, she was the Green Party candidate in the constituency of Potsdam – Potsdam-Mittelmark II – Teltow-Fläming II and also secured the leading spot on the party's electoral list for the State of Brandenburg.
 Through the electoral list, she became a member of the Bundestag.

 During her first term, Baerbock was a member of the Committee on Economic Affairs and Energy and the Committee on European Affairs.
 In her parliamentary group, she served as speaker for climate policy.
 In the latter capacity, she participated in the United Nations Climate Change Conferences in Warsaw (2013), Lima (2014), Paris (2015) and Marrakesh (2016).

-In addition to her committee assignments, Baerbock served as deputy chair of the Berlin-Taipei Parliamentary Circle of Friends and a member of the German-Polish Parliamentary Friendship Group from 2014 until 2017.
+Baerbock served as deputy chair of the Berlin-Taipei Parliamentary Circle of Friends and a member of the German-Polish Parliamentary Friendship Group from 2014 until 2017.

 In the 2017 election, Baerbock was again the leading candidate in the state of Brandenburg, retaining her seat in Parliament.
-After the election, she was a member of the Green Party party's negotiating team in the (unsuccessful) coalition talks with the CDU/CSU and FDP.
+After the election, she was a member of the Green Party's negotiating team in the (unsuccessful) coalition talks with the CDU/CSU and FDP.
 She has since been a member of the Committee on Families, Seniors, Women and Youth.

+Baerbock retained her seat, again as leading candidate on the Brandenburg party list, in the 2021 and 2025 elections.
+She resigned as member of the Bundestag, effective 30 June 2025, following the nomination to a position with the United Nations.